CyclotomicFields/cyclotomic/README.md

 5. Check that all the tests pass using `cargo test`
 6. Add your name to the contributors list in this README and push, to confirm that you have push permissions

+## Building the paper

+* Install `texlive` or some other distribution of LaTeX that comes with a decent amount of stuff.
+For example, `texlive-latex-recommended` is a good package to install on Debian.
+* Change to the `paper/` directory
+* Run `make`

+The built paper will be in `paper.pdf`.

 ## Motivation